Business & User Impact

 Risks

-Verification stuck inside LinkedIn limits platform value.
+Verification stuck inside LinkedIn limiting platform value

-Self-Serve vs. Contract-Only
+Self-Serve vs. Assisted

 Tension